 When it is time for towing your vehicle to your mechanic, you will need to choose a towing company that you can count on.
 One with a good reputation.
 First, check with your insurance or roadside assistance program before contracting a towing company.
 This ensures whether your policy covers any towing costs, as many insurance companies or roadside assistance programs only work with certain companies.

 Therefore, if you choose a company that is not on their approved list, you will be responsible for the full towing bill.
 If your insurance does not cover towing costs, you will want to ask the towing company for an estimate of the costs before they send out a truck to pick up your vehicle.
 This will ensure there are no surprise costs later on.
 When needing a tow in the Maryland, DC, and Northern VA areas, the professional team at Geyers Towing is available 24/7 to provide you with a headache-free towing experience.

 When making your final decision on which towing company to use, be sure to double-check all their credentials.
 All reputable towing companies should state they are licensed and insured and verify their towing specialists are properly trained and certified.
-You may also want to check online reviews to help make your decision.
+You may also want to check online reviews and speak with co-workers to help make your decision.

 Make the Towing Call and Prepare Your Vehicle

 After making the call to the towing company of your choice, you will want to prepare your vehicle for the tow.
 Since the tow truck will not show up immediately, you will have time to do these three important steps before it arrives.

 - Remove Valuables: Since many towing companies make it clear that they are not responsible for personal items in the vehicle, it is important to remove any of your items and valuables from your vehicle before having it towed.
 This will ensure nothing gets damaged or goes missing during transport or while your vehicle is at your mechanic.